TensorNetwork/tensornetwork.org/src/quantum_phys/schrodinger_eqn.md

 If the solution is required to be symmetric under exchange of particle labels, the particles are known as bosons, and if antisymmetric, the particles are known as fermions.
+(Electrons and protons are fermions, whereas certain isotopes of neutral atoms are bosons when approximated as a single particle.)

 The most common form of the many-body Schrodinger equation
 is: